Felice Guarneri: Biography

 Guarneri was born in Pozzaglio on 6 January 1882.
 He was the professor of economic policy at the University of Genoa from 1909 to 1914.
 Then he was appointed secretary general of the Union of Chambers of Commerce.
-In 1920, he was appointed general secretariat of the association of Italian joint-stock companies and later became its general manager.
+In 1920, he was named as the general secretariat of the association of Italian joint-stock companies and later, became its general manager.
 At the beginning of the 1930s Guarneri was the editor-in-chief of a scholarly journal entitled Rivista di politica economica which supported corporatism.
 In 1935, he served as the superintendent for exchanges and currencies institution.
 Next he was appointed its undersecretary and named as the minister for exchanges and currencies which he held between 1937 and 1939.
-From 1940 to 1944 he was president of the Banco di Roma.
+From 1940 to 1944 he was the president of the Banco di Roma.

 Guarneri died in Rome on 3 April 1955.

 Views and work

-Guarneri was a supporter of Fascism and Catholicism, modernity and social conservatism.
+Guarneri was a supporter of Fascism, Catholicism, modernity and social conservatism.
 He published several book on the Italian economy.